Art-Sells/Arells/Build-Notes.md

 - We've now started the process of building Arells 2.0 (which will include profile creation for your store)

 ##### After Launch:
-- Create/Prepare Discord & Twitter Page "Promotional campaign" for Arells 1.0 = Polygon/Matic (Niche) Audience on X/Twitter "(No More Bear Markets Banner) Arells is a Polygon (NFT) marketplace that renders bear markets obsolete.
-Buy art that never loses value!".
+- Create/Prepare Discord, Instagram (ArellsDigitalAssets) Twitter(ArellsAssets)
+- Twitter/Instagram Profile Description: Rendering bear markets obsoslete one art piece at a time.
+No more bear markets with arells.
+- Individual Posts: Buy art that obscures bear markets with Arells!
+Art by etc on Arells.
+Hashtags (Asset/Assets/Art/Investing/Invest/Finance)
 ________________________________________________________________________________________________________________________________________________

 ## Arells 1.5